 We Exist to Reach, Teach, Nurture, and Equip People to Exalt Jesus Christ as Lord

-First Baptist Church has the honor of connecting people to God, Jesus Christ, and to one another in a loving and caring setting.
-It is our mission to empower our community to become disciples of God by learning the gospels and practicing his word.
+First Baptist Church has the honour of connecting people to God, Jesus Christ, and to one another in a loving and caring setting.
+It is our mission to empower our community to become disciples of God by learning the gospel and practicing his word.

 The word “church” originates from the word “gathering” or “to gather”.
-This is why we so strongly cling to the notion that the church is not a building or a structure, but rather, the church is actually the believers themselves.
-We aim to maintain and foster a comfortable environment for our congregation to gather, build relationships, demonstrate love and share their knowledge.
+This is why we so strongly cling to the belief that the church is not a building nor a structure, but rather, the church is actually the believers themselves.
+We aim to foster and maintain a comfortable environment for our congregation to gather, build relationships, demonstrate love and share our knowledge with each other.